c1au6i0/rvent_app/README.md

 **If dose or unit are not inserted**, the rvent\_app will ask you to fill that info.

-Note that subject are expected to get one injection per session.
+Note that subjects are expected to get one injection per session.

 ### Example file